Itsy Docs

 Transform by NumberAdjusts the product's base rates by a fixed amount (e.g., +5,000 for an upgrade)

-When you use Transform methods, Itsy automatically recalculates the variant rates whenever you update the product's base rates.
+When you use Transform methods, Itsy recalculates the variant rates whenever you update the product's base rates.
 Rates are always kept at zero or above.

 Variants can be reordered using drag-and-drop to control the order customers see them.

-Confirmation Types
+Confirmation types

 When a customer books a product, the confirmation method determines what happens next: